Scientific Journal Articles

 K D Liller et al. Explored the changes in children's bicycle helmet use and motor vehicle bicycle related injuries in Hillsborough County, Florida before and after passage of the state bicycle helmet law.
 The results show a significant increase in bicycle helmet use among children, ages 5-13, in the post-law years compared with the pre-law years.
 Also, there has been a significant decline in the rates of bicycle related motor vehicle injuries among children in the post-law years compared with the pre-law years.
 Although there have been complementary educational and outreach activities in the county to support helmet use, it appears that the greatest increase in use occurred after the passage of the helmet law.

-An Outstanding Science Fair Project: J. Raleigh Burt produced a 2005 science project called Dangerous Decision: The Consideration for Helmet Use At Any Speed".
+An Outstanding Science Fair Project: J. Raleigh Burt produced a 2005 science project called Dangerous Decision: The Consideration for Helmet Use At Any Speed."
 He convincingly demonstrates that a simple tipover fall from a bicycle onto pavement at zero forward speed can cause a head injury, and further concludes that helmets meeting current standards are likely to prevent it.
 The project won awards at two Colorado state-level science fairs.
-You can read about it and download a full copy of the paper.
+You can read about it here.

 Children Should Wear Helmets While Ice-Skating: A Comparison of Skating-Related Injuries.
 An article comparing head injuries in skateboarding, roller skating, inline skating and ice skating that appeared in the July, 2004 edition of Pediatrics.
 The authors found similar head injury patterns and recommended that ice skaters wear helmets.